Skip to main content

 Tips for Production

-If the WebSocket disconnects, use GET /api/v2/sports/{sportID}/events/delta to fetch only events that have changed since your last request.
+If the WebSocket disconnects, use GET /api/v2/delta to fetch event deltas or GET /api/v2/markets/delta to fetch market price deltas since your last request.
 This is much more efficient than refetching the full event list.

 When a price moves, briefly highlight the cell green (price improved for the bettor) or red (price worsened).
 This visual cue helps users notice live movement.